First National Financial LP

 Section 1.
 General

-First National Financial Corporation (including, as applicable, its subsidiaries and affiliates the "Corporation") is committed to maintaining the highest standards of integrity and honesty in its business conduct and financial reporting.
-This commitment extends to maintaining accountability of our financial accounting, internal financial controls and auditing processes ("financial matters") and compliance with applicable legal and regulatory requirements relating to our business in all material respects.
-The Whistleblower Policy and Procedures (the "Policy") is a supplement to the guidelines and principles set out in the Corporation's Code of Business Ethics and Conduct (the "Code").
-All of our directors, officers and employees are expected to participate actively in seeking to maintain this standard.
+First National Financial Corporation (including, as applicable, its subsidiaries and affiliates the “Corporation”) is committed to maintaining the highest standards of integrity and honesty in its business conduct and financial reporting.
+This commitment extends to maintaining accountability of our financial accounting, internal financial controls, and auditing processes (“financial matters”) and compliance with applicable legal and regulatory requirements relating to our business in all material respects.
+The Whistleblower Policy and Procedures (the “Policy”) is a supplement to the guidelines and principles set out in the Corporation’s Code of Business Ethics and Conduct (the “Code”).
+All our directors, officers and employees are expected to participate actively in seeking to maintain this standard.

 Section 2.
 Purpose